germs-lab/SOPs/manure_subsampling_for_DNA_extraction.md

     6. With the wide-bore tips you prepared, pipette 250µl manure materials into the label PowerBead tube.
         + be gentle and careful when pipetting.
 Even with wide-bore tips, the solids in manure may clog your tips and cause the manure being sucked up into the pipetteman itself.
         + if the samples got into the pipetteman, take the pipetteman apart to clean before proceding.
 If not, you will be cross contaminating all of your samples.
-    7. Repeat step 3 to 6 until done.
+    7. Repeat step iii to vi until done.
     8. Follow PowerSoil Indidividual DNA Isolation SOP for DNA extraction.
         + You can extract the sample right away **or**
         + Put the samples in the fridge if you are going to extract the samples in the same day but not right aways **else**